ParadiseAigo/Tekken-7-Player-Displayer/README.md

 ## Usage
 Simply run the executable before or after (doesn't matter) opening Tekken 7.

-If you restart Tekken 7 you must also restart Player-Displayer first (or at least close it).
-(If you don't, Steam might not let you start Tekken again because it thinks Tekken is still running, which happens because Steam thinks Player-Displayer is Tekken 7)

 ## Commands
 * ALT+W  puts the game in windowed mode (so you don't have to worry about crashing the game by alt-tabbing)
 * ALT+F  puts the game in full-screen mode